lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 # Goal

-Provide a lightweight and safe cloud native routing and mediation engine built with modern technologies.
+Provide a lightweight and safe cloud-native routing and mediation engine built with modern technologies.

 # An Apache Camel alike routing engine written in GoLang